-3. Press () (beeeeeep).
+3. Press together to end this programming sequence (beeeeeep).

 3.4 Programming Letters, Numbers and Messages

 System Keypad

 The keypad on this telephone entry system has all the letters of the alphabet, the numbers 0 through 9, and a space key printed on it.
 This allows the keypad to be used to program all names and numbers into the systems electronic directory.